RoboWM-Bench: A Benchmark for Evaluating World Models in Robotic Manipulation: Introduction

 \section{Introduction}

-Recent advances in large-scale video generation and prediction have led to increasingly realistic video world models capable of synthesizing temporally coherent and visually plausible futures~\cite{sora2024worldsimulators,veo3_tech_report_2025,wan2025wan,gao2025seedance}, opening new opportunities for robot learning from predicted videos.
-However, despite their impressive visual fidelity, such models may generate behaviors that violate physical consistency when grounded in embodiment and real-world dynamics.
-Motivated by this challenge, a growing body of work has begun to tailor world models to robotic manipulation scenarios, seeking to better capture active robot–environment interactions and embodiment-aware dynamics~\cite{ali2025world,chen2025large,chi2025wow,huang1895enerverse,team2025gigaworld,agarwal2025cosmos}.
-As both visual realism and physical consistency continue to improve, imagined manipulation videos are increasingly viewed as a scalable source of supervision for robot learning~\cite{jang2025dreamgen,chen2025large,team2025gigabrain}.
-In this context, reliable evaluation of predicted video quality is essential to accurately assess world model capability, and to ensure that downstream robotic policies learned from them are physically grounded and robust.
+Recent advances in large-scale video generation have produced increasingly realistic video world models capable of synthesizing temporally coherent and visually plausible futures~\cite{sora2024worldsimulators,veo3_tech_report_2025,wan2025wan,gao2025seedance}.
+While these models create new opportunities for robot learning from predicted videos, embodied manipulation requires more than visual fidelity: generated interactions must respect physical constraints and support executable control.
+Accordingly, recent work has explored robotics-oriented video world models that better capture robot--environment interactions and embodiment-aware dynamics~\cite{ali2025world,chen2025large,chi2025wow,huang1895enerverse,team2025gigaworld,agarwal2025cosmos}.
+As predicted manipulation videos become a promising source of scalable supervision for robot learning~\cite{jang2025dreamgen,chen2025large,team2025gigabrain}, reliable evaluation is essential for determining whether they are physically grounded and useful for downstream control.

-Existing evaluation protocols for video world models primarily emphasize visual fidelity, semantic consistency, and temporal coherence~\cite{huang2024vbench,feng2024tc,ling2025vmbench,ji2024t2vbench,liu2024evalcrafter,yue2025ewmbench}.
-However, visual realism alone does not guarantee physical validity.
-More recent benchmarks have introduced metrics aimed at capturing physical plausibility, revealing that state-of-the-art models often fail to maintain coherent physical dynamics despite strong perceptual quality~\cite{zheng2025vbench,zhou2025pai,shang2026worldarena}.
-While these efforts represent important progress, they remain largely perception- or diagnostic-oriented.
-To reliably assess predicted videos and to support scalable robot learning, evaluation should extend beyond perceptual plausibility to consider whether the behaviors implied by predicted videos can be faithfully executed by embodied agents and successfully accomplish the intended tasks.
-A recent study~\cite{fan2026wow} takes a further step by attempting to assess physical executability through real-world robot validation.
-Although this approach moves closer to embodiment-grounded evaluation, the comprehensive evaluation requires broader coverage and greater task diversity.
-Moreover, reliance on real-world testing makes large-scale, reproducible benchmarking challenging.

-In this paper, we introduce \textbf{RoboWM-Bench}, a systematic and reproducible manipulation-centric benchmark for embodiment-grounded evaluation of video world models.
-RoboWM-Bench operationalizes \emph{physical executability} as a principled and measurable evaluation criterion, grounding assessment in verifiable control execution rather than perceptual judgment alone.
-Specifically, the benchmark evaluates whether interactions predicted in generated videos can be translated into executable action sequences and successfully performed in a physically grounded environment.